Image Segmentation

 val_dataloader = DataLoader(val_subset, batch_size=8, shuffle=False)

-Next, we will create the image segmentation model within Modlee’s framework, featuring an encoder for extracting relevant features and a decoder for generating the segmentation mask.
+If you want to experiment with a custom architecture, you can define your own model.
+Below, we provide a model featuring an encoder for extracting relevant features and a decoder for generating the segmentation mask.

 # Define the image segmentation model